Are you an honest person? (Floof)

 Food Floof!
 Are you a picky eater?

 Comments (81)Yes, it's true.
 Some people have a native acuity for flavor perception.
 Often they have more tastebuds and olfactory receptors (which are very important in flavor perception), but some of it is more in the brain, like perfect pitch.
 That's different from what is conventionally called "supertaster", which is what the coated paper tests--the ability to taste those three compounds.
 The theory is that the ability to sense bitterness helped people in certain parts of the world avoid certain local, poisonous plants.
 For each of the three compounds, there's a simple genetic ...is distribution the right word?
 Unlike complex traits, such as hair color, these are 0, 1 or 2 alleles.
 If you have zero, you taste paper.
 If you have 1 allele you can perceive the bitterness, but it's pretty mild.
 If you perceive it as revolting, you have 2 alleles.
 About half the population have 1, a quarter have 0 and a quarter have 2.
 You might have 2 for one compound and 0, 1 or 2, for another.
 I only dislike tannic red wines--there are some reds that I like--and hate olives, like Annie.
-We have one of those compound sensors in common. :)...See MoreFloof: What would you ask?
+We have one of those compound sensors in common. :)...See MoreFloof!
+Do you "cart judge?"

 Related Stories